 Note: Audit fees will be charged under profit & loss a/c of the year ended December 31, 2018.

-Accrual Method of accounting gives a fair and correct picture of the business, it shows what is exactly happening in the business on a real-time basis.
+Accrual Method of accounting gives a fair and correct picture of the business.
+It shows what is precisely happening in the business on a real-time basis.
 Expenses and revenue booked in the year for which they are related not at the time of cash inflow or outflow and gives the correct profit & Loss for the year.
 The accrual method of accounting helps investors also to make decisions.
 Medium and big organizations are using the accrual method of accounting.
 Small organizations are not using the accrual method because of its complexity and cost.

 In the accrual method system, more manpower required as compared to the cash method.
 Therefore, it involves a cost also.